 3) Indonesia, KRI Nanggala-402

-This Indonesian submarine went missing last week during a training exercise.
+This Indonesian submarine went missing in 2021 during a training exercise.
 It failed to make contact after a deep-sea dive approximately 60 miles off the coast of Bali.
 According to the Indonesian Navy, the submarine was scheduled to live-fire its torpedoes during the training event.

 First sonar and then deep-sea remotely piloted vehicles showed that the Indonesian submarine suffered catastrophic damage when firing a torpedo, breaking up in three parts and taking its 53-man crew to the bottom.